What’s included in the CTP Insurance premium?

 How are premiums set?

-Premium ranges for each premium class will be set by the Regulator.
-CTP Insurers will set their premium prices for each premium class within these ranges.
-You can find more information on CTP premiums.
+Premium ranges for each premium class are set by the Regulator.
+CTP Insurers set their premium prices within these ranges.
+Find more information on CTP premiums.

 What does ‘Third Party’ mean?